Database Views as Explanations for Relational Deep Learning: Related Work

-In the context of databases, explainability research targets various phenomena including why specific query results appear or are absent (why-not explanations) \cite{glavic2021trends, whynot}, outliers \cite{miao2019cape_outliers, wu2013scorpion_outliers}, trends in query outputs~\cite{roysuciu2014}, and anomalies related to performance \cite{kalmegh2016iQCAR, zhang2017exstream}.
-These efforts parallel ML explainability in aiming to explain algorithmic outputs via input data and/or computational logic.
-Explanations in databases are often expressed in terms of individual tuples \cite{meliou2010causality, meliou2010causalitycomplexity, salimi2016quantifying, kimelfeld21query_games} or query provenance \cite{buneman2001whyandwhere, suciu2011probabilistic, greentannen2017semiring}.
+\introparagraph{Explanations in databases} In the context of database research, explanations target various phenomena including why specific query results are present or not (why-not explanations) \cite{whynot}, outliers \cite{miao2019cape_outliers, wu2013scorpion_outliers}, trends \cite{roysuciu2014} or bias \cite{Salimi23} in query outputs, and performance anomalies \cite{kalmegh2016iQCAR, zhang2017exstream}. \rebuttal{R2D3}{ Diverse approaches have been employed: Provenance-based methods \cite{Glavic21} attribute query results back to input tuples, with techniques ranging from deriving provenance expressions \cite{buneman2001whyandwhere, greentannen2017semiring, Amsterdamer11, Glavic2013, Senellart18} to quantifying tuple contributions via Shapley values \cite{Livshits20, kimelfeld21query_games, Deutch22} or responsibility measures \cite{Meliou10, Meliou11, Freire15}.
+Intervention-based approaches perform targeted data perturbations (e.g., tuple deletion or addition) to assess causal impact on particular outcomes \cite{wu2013scorpion_outliers, roysuciu2014, Roy15a}.
+Summarization methods place a focus on conciseness, e.g., employing predicates \cite{wu2013scorpion_outliers, roysuciu2014, Gebaly14, Roy15a, gebaly2018explanation_tables, Lee20, Abuzaid} or taxonomies \cite{Wang15a, Glavic15} to succinctly describe significant parts of the database.
+Example-based techniques focus on minimal examples to enhance interpretability, e.g., highlighting errors via counterexamples \cite{Miao19}.
+These approaches are not mutually exclusive and can be combined, e.g., using summarization to refine complex provenance expressions \cite{Cate15, Lee20}.
+A complete taxonomy can be found in \cite{glavic2021trends}.} These efforts parallel XAI in aiming to explain algorithmic outputs via input data and/or computational logic.
 Differently, in our framework, explanations are themselves simple queries, explaining complex queries (deep models).